spack/spack-tutorial/tutorial_packaging.rst

   can be found in the *Packaging Guide* linked at the bottom of this tutorial.

-Now, since we don't want spack to grab the built-in ``mpileaks`` from the build cache, let's run this install with the ``--fresh``:
+Now, since we don't want spack to grab the built-in ``mpileaks`` from the build cache, let's specify the repository we want ``mpileaks`` to be located:

 .. literalinclude:: outputs/packaging/install-mpileaks-2.out
    :language: console
-   :emphasize-lines: 1,226,229

 .. note::